Sifrisky/Sifrisky/README.md

 Currenttly,

-I'm a studying and learning about **Full Stack Developer** and I like so much!💗
+I'm a studying and learning about **Frontend Developer** and I like so much!💗

 but, let me introduce myself...